 So, this is all great, but what do custom funnels get you?

-First off, you are able to analyze how often users drop-out at each point between the stages.
-This is key because it shows you what your critical drop-off points are in your specified path.
+First off, you are able to conduct a Closed Funnel Analysis in order to analyze how often users drop-out at each point between the stages.
+This is key because it shows you what your critical drop-off points are for users in your specified path.
 This can create immediate ways for you to optimize the flow on your site as a whole.

 - As you can see above, only 2% of users make it from step 1 to 2, but for those that do, there are >20% rates of users making it to the subsequent pages.